CristinaRacovita/Order-Management/README.md

 # Introduction
   This application processes customer orders for a deposit.
 Relational databases are used to store products, customers and orders.
 CRUD operations are implemented for the database.
 # Pre-requisites
-  - This app is independent of operating system, but it needs Java.
+  - This app is independent of the operating system, but it needs Java.
   - Make deserialization first, to add products to the menu.
 After this, you can comment these lines of code, and make serialization for saving products that will be added.
 # Getting Started
   1. Download code.